 Your Android device is a supercomputer that sits in your pocket - but too often Android is dismissed when it comes to apps.
-People say great things aren’t happening on the platform compared to iOS.
-As it turns out, these people are wrong.
+People say great things aren’t happening on the platform — but these people are wrong.

-This feature is about setting the record straight: unearthing fantastic apps for the platform and showcasing how you can do more with your Android device.
-And, yes, some of them cost a few quid, but it’s worth delving into your wallet to experience the best that mobile has to offer.
+This feature, then, is about setting the record straight: unearthing fantastic apps for the platform and showcasing how you can do more with your Android device.
+And, yes, some of them cost a few quid, but it’s worth delving into your wallet to experience the best mobile has to offer.

 Camera FV-5: best premium Android camera